70 Unique Names for Dogs With Spots

 Merle: Coat pattern seen on many breeds of dogs that mixes white with the predominant coat color to form spots throughout the body of the dog.
 Also the name of beloved country music legend Merle Haggard.

-Orca: The killer whale, Orcas are black and white; they are actually the largest member of the dolphin family.
+Orca: Also known as killer whales, Orcas are black and white; they are actually the largest member of the dolphin family.
 As powerful predators, they can prey on great white sharks and moose migrating between ice flows.

 Oreo: A beloved chocolate cookie with a white, sugary crème center.